teamniteo/handbook/2_Operations/user-stories.md

 From initial creation to being worked upon and finally closed, a User Story will be moved to different pipelines as it progresses through a sprint.
 This is a summary of the workflow of a User Story:

-1. **New Issues** - New work-in-progress (WIP) user stories, also includes bugs or issues.
+1. **New Issues** - New work-in-progress (WIP) User Stories, also includes bugs or issues.
-1. **Estimation** - Defined user stories, ready for verifying and Story point estimation.
+1. **Estimation** - Defined User Stories, ready for verifying and Story point estimation.
 1. **Backlog** - Waiting for inclusion in a sprint.
 They are adequately defined with assigned Story points.
 1. **To Do** - In the current sprint with a champion assigned to work on it.
 1. **In Progress** - Being worked upon by the champion during the current sprint.